jessealama/ejs/README.md

     1.0

 It's all about numbers.
-(EJS has nothing special to say about that non-numeric parts of JSON.)
+(EJS has nothing special to say about the non-numeric parts of JSON.
+They are handled just like the `json` package.)

 # What's the difference between EJS and Racket's built-in JSON support? #

 EJS is intended to be *just like Racket's built-in JSON library* with one exception: all numbers are exact.

-In other words, in the EJS world, all numbers are rational (hence exact).
+In the EJS world, all numbers are rational (hence exact).
 In Racket's JSON world, inexact numbers are allowed.

-This one exception shows up in three places:
+This one difference—the insistence that all numbers are rational—shows up in three places:

 ## jsexpr? vs. ejsexpr? ##

-Short and sweet:
+Let's keep it short and sweet:

     > (jsexpr? #e3/5)
 	#f